-- 2. Each Associate Member Society shall appoint one non-voting Associate Delegate to the Board of Delegates. - 3.
+- 2. Each Consulting Member Society shall appoint one non-voting Consulting Delegate to the Board of Delegates. - 3.
 The number of seats a Member Society has on each Area Delegation is determined by counting the same Lead and Co-Lead conditions as was used to determine the number of Board Delegates, but counting only those programs accredited by the Commission associated with that Area Delegation.
 However, no Member Society shall have a seat on an Area Delegation if it has no programs accredited by the associated Commission, with the following exceptions: - a.
 A Member Society listed as a Co-Lead or a Cooperating society on one or more programs in an Area, which does not already have an Area Delegate in that Area, may assign one delegate to that Area Delegation; and - b.
+A Member Society that is not individually responsible for any ABET program area, and is not a Co-Lead or Cooperating society to any program areas, may assign one delegate to each Area Delegation for which it was approved during its application for admission as a Member Society in ABET.

+c.
 NCEES and NSPE each shall have one seat on each of the Engineering Area delegation, the Engineering Technology Area Delegation, and the Applied and Natural Sciences Area Delegation.